 And successful outcomes in content marketing are similar to successful outcomes from other marketing efforts.
 The goal is always to generate leads, to find customers, to get return business and to foster brand loyalty.

-3) Beyond the blog.
-When all is said and done, content marketing isn’t defined by simply putting up a blog.
-It needs a more expansive definition: Content marketing is a marketing approach that can include text, video and audio, that is driven by a consistent strategy and directed at a defined audience, that offers relevant, effective and valuable content and that seeks to motivate a desirable action on the part of the consumers of that content.
+Here’s a more expansive definition: Content marketing is a marketing approach that can include text, video and audio, that is driven by a consistent strategy and directed at a defined audience, that offers relevant, effective and valuable content and that seeks to motivate a desirable action on the part of the consumers of that content.

 Why Does It Matter?